Install and run Argo Workflows on CENTRAL Magnum Kubernetes

 ../../../../_images/first_argo_example.png

-Although you can run the workflow provided by Argo as a start, we provide here an alternative minimal example.
+Although you can run the workflow provided by Argo Workflows as a start, we provide here an alternative minimal example.
 In order to run it, create a file, which we can call argo-article.yaml and copy in place of the example YAML manifest:

 argo-article.yaml